-The Boron LTE is a powerful LTE CAT-M1 enabled development kit that can act as either a standalone cellular endpoint or LTE enabled gateway for Particle Mesh networks.
+The Boron is a powerful LTE Cat M1 or 2G/3G enabled development kit that supports cellular networks and Bluetooth LE (BLE).
 It is based on the Nordic nRF52840 and has built-in battery charging circuitry so it’s easy to connect a Li-Po and deploy your local network in minutes.

-The Boron is great for connecting existing projects to the Particle Device Cloud or as a gateway to connect an entire group of local endpoints where Wi-Fi is missing or unreliable.
+The Boron is great for connecting existing projects to the Particle Device Cloud where Wi-Fi is missing or unreliable.

 - u-blox SARA-R410-02B LTE modem (Boron LTE)

 - LTE Cat M1 module with global hardware support (MVNO support for US only)

 - Cat M1 bands: 2, 3, 4, 5, 8, 12, 13, 20, 28

 - u-blox SARA U201 2G/3G modem (Boron 2G/3G)

 - HSPA/GSM with global hardware and SIM support

 - Bands 800/850/900/1900/2100 MHz